tahzeer/hangman-game/README.md

 # Hangman Game

-Terminal based game of hangman completely constructed using python as a mini-project.
+Terminal based game of hangman programmed in python for a mini-project.

 A random word is chosen from an editable external txt file containing words separated by newline character, and the player has to guess the word without making more than 6 mistakes as it would complete the hangman diagram.